HistoricEngland/H.API/HGRSchemaDocumentation.md

 1.1  | Addition of Overview section and updates to attribute descriptions | Jan Putzan (Ember Technology)

 ## Overview
-Historic England have made available a web service that can be used to submit your Heritage Gateway Records (HGR) into the Heritage Gateway through a REStful API.
-Details can be found here: [https://github.com/ember-technology-ltd/H.API/blob/master/FileUploadDocumentation.md]

-The information submitted must be compliant with the Heritage Gateway Record Schema for the purposes of processing and validating the information submitted.
+The submitted records must be compliant with the Heritage Gateway Record Schema for the purposes of processing and validating.
 This documents is a detailed description of that schema.

 # Heritage Gateway Record (HGR) Schema Documentation
 The Heritage Gateway Record (HGR) schema comprises several attributes, each with specific requirements and characteristics.\